-Fig. 12.
-A Venn diagram illustrating the hazards of synthetic biology.
-The green circle contains systems able to evolve.
+Figure 3.12 A Venn diagram illustrating the hazards of synthetic biology.
+One circle contains systems able to evolve.
 Those outside the circle cannot, and present no more hazard than a toxic chemical.
-The blue circle contains systems that are self-sustaining.
+Another circle contains systems that are self-sustaining.
 Those inside the circle "live" without continuing human intervention; those outside require continuous feeding, and are no more hazardous than a pathogen that dies when released from a laboratory.
-Systems within the red circle use standard terran molecular biology; those outside do not.
-The greatest chance for hazard comes from a system that is self-sustaining, uses standard biochemistry, and is capable of evolving, the intersection between the three circles.
+Systems within the third circle use standard terran molecular biology; those outside do not.
+The greatest chance for hazard comes from a system that is self-sustaining, uses standard biochemistry, and is capable of evolving, the intersection between the three circles